ethanchurchill/FinTeach/README.md

 ## Project Structure

-The FinTeach/FinTeach directory contains the components for the frontend of the application while the nodejs-express-sequelize-postgresql directory contains the backend.
+The FinTeach/FinTeach directory contains the components for the frontend of the application.
+The nodejs-express-sequelize-postgresql directory contains the backend.
+The database folder contains the database sql scripts.